 The switch board utilizes a 16-position rotary switch (FUNCTION) to select the 16 setup parameters.
 (Refer to schematics and component layout drawing near the end of the manual.)
-All of the setup parameters are stored in the non-volatile EEPROM, which will retain data even after the survey meter batteries are removed.
-After the parameters are entered, the switch board can be removed and the survey meter will continue to operate from the previously programmed information.
+All of the setup parameters are stored in the non-volatile EEPROM, which will retain data even after the Model 2241-4 batteries are removed.
+After the parameters are entered, the switch board can be removed and the Model 2241-4 will continue to operate from the previously programmed information.
 Changing parameters and information on switchboard controls are covered in detail in Section 8 of this manual.